 Relatives of employees in the wire transfer function may NOT work in the Credit Union's bookkeeping or data processing department.

-The Credit Union will immediately reassign employees from sensitive areas of the wire transfer function upon receiving notice of resignation or upon giving notice of termination.
+The Credit Union will immediately reassign employees from sensitive areas upon receiving notice of resignation or upon giving notice of termination.

 Operating Procedures.